ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 For Cortex-A78 AE, the following errata build flags are defined :

-- ``ERRATA_A78_AE_1941500`` : This applies errata 1941500 workaround to Cortex-A78
+- ``ERRATA_A78_AE_1941500`` : This applies errata 1941500 workaround to
-   AE CPU.
+   Cortex-A78 AE CPU.
 This needs to be enabled for revisions r0p0 and r0p1.
    This erratum is still open.

-- ``ERRATA_A78_AE_1951502`` : This applies errata 1951502 workaround to Cortex-A78
+- ``ERRATA_A78_AE_1951502`` : This applies errata 1951502 workaround to
+  Cortex-A78 AE CPU.
+This needs to be enabled for revisions r0p0 and r0p1.
+This erratum is still open.

+- ``ERRATA_A78_AE_2376748`` : This applies errata 2376748 workaround to
-  AE CPU.
+  Cortex-A78 AE CPU.
 This needs to be enabled for revisions r0p0 and r0p1.
 This erratum is still open.

 For Neoverse N1, the following errata build flags are defined :